A Partnership of Trusts or a Hybrid Trust

 Asset protection – Hybrid trusts provide a certain degree of asset protection, especially if a corporate trustee is used.

-However, unit holders of a hybrid trust will not have the same degree of asset protection as a beneficiary of a discretionary trust, because of the nature of units (which entitle the unit holder to a proportion of the income or capital of the trust).
+However, unit holders of a hybrid trust will not have the same degree of asset protection as a beneficiary of a discretionary trust, because the holder of units in a trust holds valuable property (which entitles the unit holder to a proportion of the income and/or capital of the trust).

-Fixed interest – In a Hybrid Trust, the holders of units generally have a fixed interest to income and capital, while the trustee still has some discretion in relation to the distribution of income and capital (i.e., as there may also be beneficiaries that are not unitholders).
+Fixed interest – In a Hybrid Trust, the holders of units generally have a fixed entitlement to income and/or capital, while the trustee still has some discretion in relation to the distribution of income and/or capital (i.e., as there may also be beneficiaries that are not unitholders).

-Flexibility of distributions – As stated above, in a Hybrid Trust, the trustee generally has some discretion in relation to the distribution of income and capital (while there may also be unitholders that have a fixed interest to income and capital).
+Flexibility of distributions – As stated above, in a Hybrid Trust, the trustee generally has some discretion in relation to the distribution of income and/or capital (while there may also be unitholders that have a fixed entitlement to income and/or capital).

 Tax-free distributions – Similarly to a Partnership of discretionary trusts, it is generally easier for tax-free (or low tax) distributions to be made through a Hybrid Trust (especially to beneficiaries that are not unitholders), as compared to a unit trust or a company.